-My latest book, a twisty philosophical essay titled AIMLESSNESS, is coming out from Columbia University Press on Jan 26.
+My latest book, out in January of this year, is a twisty philosophical essay titled AIMLESSNESS, from Columbia University Press.
 (Available now at 20% off at CUP site, code CUP20.)
-My fiction debut, BORN SLIPPY: A NOVEL was released just a year ago from Repeater.
-And I have two books coming out in the fall: my third volume of travel narrative — The Kindness of Strangers — will be published by University of Iowa Press, and my first collection of photographs — Portraits: Moments of Intimacy on the Road — will be published by Rare Bird Lit.
+My fiction debut, BORN SLIPPY: A NOVEL was released a year earlier from Repeater.
+And I have two books coming out in the fall: my third volume of travel narrative — THE KINDNESS OF STRANGERS — will be published by University of Iowa Press, and my first collection of photographs — PORTRAITS: MOMENTS OF INTIMACY ON THE ROAD — will be published by Rare Bird Lit.
 Those books are part of a series I have been calling At Home in the World, which includes And The Monkey Learned Nothing (2017), and Drinking Mare’s Milk on the Roof of the World (2016) — and if we ever travel again, I hope there will be more.
 I have one planned on the nations of the Sahara and another on islands and archipelagos.
 I’m also working on a cultural history of the year 1925 and a new novel.

 My other work includes the cultural histories Doing Nothing (2006, American Book Award) and Crying (2001, NY Times Notable Book); the literary histories Cosmopolitan Vistas (2004, Choice Best Academic Ttitle) and American Nervousness, 1903 (1993, NY Times Notable Book); the edited collection These “Colored’ United States: African American Essays from the 1920s; work for film and television; pieces for New York Times, LA Times, ZYZZYVA, Exquisite Corpse, New Republic, Salon, Black Clock, Iowa Review, and other places.